 For the most part, this screen will be populated from information previously held in CurricUNET.
-However, you will need to complete the Weekly Faculty Contact Hours Maximums for Lecture, Lab, and Learning Center.
-This is simple.
-Just copy over the minimums.

 Note: Changes to CB06, or CB07 (min/max units) are considered "substantial" and create a list of other tasks including revising certificate(s) and/or degree(s) that include this class.